Legal

 Meta (Facebook) Pixel

 We use the Meta Pixel for conversion tracking, audience building, and retargeting on Facebook and Instagram.
 Through the Pixel, certain information is shared with Meta, including your IP address, device identifiers, browsing behavior on our site, and conversion events.
+The Pixel only fires if you have granted advertising consent.

 You can manage your Meta advertising preferences in your Facebook account settings.